JasonAHernandez/bf_nucleus_segmentation/model_training/README.md

 The main interface of this code is NSM_main.py.
 When you have set up all of your variables as you've desired.
 You should run NSM_main.py and that will work with
 NucleusSegmentationModel.py and begin training the model.

+## Useful Macros (how to use)

+I have made a macro that takes .roi files and brightfield images, and creates the respective binary mask from them, the file is called apply_roi_mask.
+This is useful if you already have .roi files for your brightfield images.
+Otherwise, you will have to create masks for all of your brightfield images before training from scratch.
+It is run using prepro_main.py.
+On line 5 of prepro_main.py, the directory to your brightfield images is expected.
+On ine 6, the directory of your .roi files is expected.
+On line 7, the folder where you want the output masks is taken.

+On line 10, there is a variable called 'image_indicator' and on line 11 there is a variable called 'roi_indicator'.
+The macro will assume that whatever image_indicator is initialzed as is part of the filename in every .roi file.
+The macro will then look for a corresponding brightfield image that is the same name as the roi filename without the .roi extension and with the image_indicator replaced as the image_indicator.
+With one extra change before I show an example.
+On line 15, there is a variable called 'roi_index_formula' assuming that your roi files ends in 3 digit number (padded with zeroes before the index i.e. 001) then this variable expects the formula to get to the index of the roi file FROM the brightfield image index.
+So if the index for the brightfield image is 081 then the example in prepro_main.py: roi_index_formula = lambda index: (index - 80) // 2 assumes that the index of the roi file is 001.
+Altogether, an example of how to line 10, 11, and 15 work together is if you have a roi file called 'roi_image_001.tif.roi' and a brightfield image called 'bf_image_081.tif' and you set image_indicator as 'bf', roi_indicator as 'roi', and roi_index_formula = lambda index: as (index - 80) // 2 then it will for image bf_image_081.tif it will correctly look roi_image_001.tif.roi.
+If your index should have no change then set the formula to (index * 1).

+When you are ready to use simply run prepro_main.py.